brianeatsbeets/brianeatsbeets.github.io/course-work.md

 [Topics covered](course-work/osu-coding-curriculum.md)

 Through their partnership with Apple, The Ohio State University created a Swift development curriculum that provides a comprehensive course that teaches the core concepts of iOS development.

+### 100 Days of SwiftUI (2023)
+#### Hacking With Swift

+I am actively working my way through this course to become more familiar with SwiftUI.
+As SwiftUI continues to be built out with new features and support, I have no doubt that it will become an integral framework for most iOS developers.